 The Style Editor is opened.

-The styling can be changed for each individual component (such as the Hero, the header, the body text or image) or for the background of the Story.
+The styling can be changed for each individual component (such as the Hero, the header, the body text or image), the background of the Story, or for character styles.
 The Style Editor only displays the code for a selected component or for the background of the Story.

 - Select the component or background from the list at the top of the Style Editor.